 How it works

-The scheme has been running for 13 years and has established safety procedures to make hosting a rewarding experience for everyone.
+The programme has been running since 2002 and is constantly revising its procedures to make hosting a safe and rewarding experience for everyone.

-Our online system lets caseworkers from refugee and similar organisations efficiently find suitable hosts for their clients.
+Our online system – REFER – lets caseworkers from refugee and migrant support organisations quickly find suitable hosts for their clients.
 We primarily assist refugees and those seeking asylum or leave to remain in this country who have no accommodation or recourse to funds.

 We provide caseworkers with a simple online form to refer new clients for the first time.
 You can also refer previous clients again for hosting with another volunteer, perhaps towards the end of a stay or if circumstances have changed.
 We also provide a history of all your past clients you have referred in the past, so you can see the progress and outcome of previous and ongoing cases.

 Once the referral is accepted, our staff will conduct a systematic search of potential hosts.
 This could take a few hours or a day or two depending on the case.
 We will then approach potential hosts.

 When a host indicates they are available, we provide you their details.
 Guidance is provided on this.
 After you have met the host with the client, the host will decide, usually within a day, whether to accept your client as a guest. this also gives time for your client to understand that they would potentially be living as a guest in the host’s home, and according to their house rules, i.e. they will not be tenants and have no rights of residence.

 When a host agrees to take your client as a guest, you would accompany your client to their home to discuss and sign hosting agreement and code of conduct.
 Scans of hosting agreements and photographs are also requested of the host and guest, and the bedroom space for our internal records.

 Frequently Asked Questions